TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 30/Job 30.12.md

 ---

-Upon my right hand rise the rabble; They thrust aside my feet, And they cast up against me their ways of destruction.
+On my right hand rise the rabble.
+They thrust aside my feet, They cast up against me their ways of destruction.